It’s no secret that we are living in challenging economic times.

 This is partly due to the need to connect with items that represent something special… that increase serotonin levels and bring happiness to the buyer in a way that substitutes never could.

-LinkedIn article by author Abdulaziz M.:
+This is well-stated in a LinkedIn article by author Abdulaziz M.:

 “Finally, emotions play a big role in consumer behavior.
 Purchases made out of fear, hope, or excitement are particularly powerful during difficult times.
 People often turn to luxury goods as a way to escape their worries and find comfort; conversely, buying something luxurious can also be seen as a way of treating oneself or rewarding one’s own success.”